sysfce2/python-webcolors/docs/install.rst

 Instructions are also available for `how to obtain and manually install or upgrade pip <https://pip.pypa.io/en/latest/installation/>`_.

-If you don't already have a supported version of Django installed, using ``pip`` to install webcolors will also install the latest supported version of Django.

 Installing from a source checkout
 ---------------------------------